Ali-Ahmed-El-Karamany/Embedded_linux/kernel/README.md

 ```
 > Output will be in arch/arm/boot

-:exclamation: NOTE: Kernel Will Panic since there is  root file system
+:exclamation: NOTE: Kernel Will Panic since there is no root file system